versioneer-tech/provider-storage/docs/index.md

 !!! note

-    All configuration packages built from `provider-storage` share the same `Storage` Composite Resource Definition!
+    All configuration packages derived from `provider-storage` expose the same `Storage` Composite Resource Definition (XRD).
+If multiple providers are installed, each `Storage` claim **must be labeled** to ensure it binds to the desired provider.

 ---